 Strict liability means that someone is at fault even if they don’t intend to cause harm.
-This concept in personal injury makes someone liable for a victim’s damages even if they didn’t do anything wrong.
-The legal theory of strict liability allows a victim to collect damages without having to show that the other side acted negligently or intentionally to cause harm.
+This concept in personal injury lawsuits makes someone liable for a victim’s damages even if they didn’t do anything wrong.
+The legal theory of strict liability law allows a victim to collect damages without having to show that the other side acted negligently or intentionally to cause harm.

 What Do You Have to Prove to Win a Strict Liability Case?

 To win a strict liability case, you must be injured.
 Second, you must prove that the defendant’s product or actions caused the injury.
 As long as their conduct resulted in your injuries and the case falls under strict liability rules, you can make a claim for your damages without having to demonstrate fault.
+Strict liability examples could include products liability cases or medical malpractice caused by defective products.

 What Types of Cases Are Strict Liability Cases?